ltex-plus/ltex-plus/pages/settings.md

 Decreasing this might decrease RAM usage of the Java process.

-Changes require restarting LTeX to take effect.
+Changes require restarting LTeX+ to take effect.

 <!-- ltex-client-specific-end -->